MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp.md

 ---
 # Dynamics GP data migrated to Business Central online

-This articles provides an overview of Dynamics GP data can be migrated to Business Central online by cloud migration tools.
+This articles provides an overview of the Dynamics GP data that can be migrated to Business Central online by cloud migration tools.
 You configure the actual data to migrate either globally or per company as part of the cloud migration set up using the **GP Company Migration Configuration** page.

 ## Fiscal periods